quantnoesis/Credit-Card-Fraud-Detection/README.md

-# Credit Card Fraud Detection — Exploratory Data Analysis
+# Credit Card Fraud Detection-Exploratory Data Analysis

 ## Overview
 This project explores the [Credit Card Fraud Detection dataset](https://www.kaggle.com/mlg-ulb/creditcardfraud) from Kaggle, which contains 284,807 anonymized European credit card transactions made over two days in September 2013.
 Only 492 of these transactions (0.17%) are fraudulent, making this a highly imbalanced, real-world dataset.

-The goal isn't to build a fraud-detection model — it's to explore the data through a finance and risk-analysis lens: understanding *how rare* fraud is, *what patterns* separate fraudulent transactions from normal ones, and *what this means* for accounting, audit, and risk teams.
+The goal isn't to build a fraud-detection model-it's to explore the data through a finance and risk-analysis lens: understanding *how rare* fraud is, *what patterns* separate fraudulent transactions from normal ones, and *what this means* for accounting, audit, and risk teams.

 This is part of an ongoing portfolio of data analytics projects combining a finance/accounting background with hands-on Python skills.